Social Issues

 Christelle Barakat

 is a researcher at the Lebanese Center for Policy Studies.
-She is a recent Lebanese Fulbright Foreign Student program graduate from the University of North Carolina at Greensboro, holding an MA in Peace and Conflict Studies.
+She is a recent Lebanese Fulbright Foreign Student program graduate from the University of North Carolina at Greensboro, holding an MA in Peace and Conflict Studies with a concentration on International Peace Development.
+She completed her BA in Political Science and International Affairs with high distinction from the Lebanese American University.
+Her areas of interest include conflict analysis and resolution, disarmament, globalization, migration and refugee studies, and women and gender studies.